 Costs Of Home Renovations Can Skyrocket Fast

-I’ve renovated bathrooms and kitchens before by myself so one leaky faucet could easily be replaced at a minimal cost to myself.
+I’ve renovated bathrooms and kitchens before, so I could easily replace one leaky faucet at a minimal cost.

-Sounds like a bargain, but I’m not that easily convinced that’s the cheapest solution.
+It sounds like a bargain, but I’m not easily convinced that’s the cheapest solution.

 Now the price is getting somewhere I can accept.